RedH11/Cloud-Robotics-FTC/README.md

 ###### Neural Network Size:

-I found that it was necessary to use the YOLO-tiny configuration he explains for the processing power of our SamsungGalaxyS5
+I found that it was necessary to use the YOLO-tiny configuration for the processing power of our SamsungGalaxyS5

 ## Helpful Sources